-IRSTaxTraining.com, Inc. is an approved education provider for the Internal Revenue Service (IRS).
+IRSTaxTraining.com, Inc. is an approved education provider for the IRS.
 Our IRS provider number is RP5CH and can be verified at the IRS list of Approved Continuing Education Providers.

-Category IRS CPE Requirement Credit Breakdown Annual Filing Season Program (AFSP) 18 Hours per year - Voluntary 6 hours Annual Federal Tax Refresher (AFTR) Course 2 hours of Ethics 10 hours of Federal Tax Law Enrolled Agent 72 Hours (over 3-year enrollment cycle) Minimum of 16 hours per year (2 of which must be on ethics) Enrolled Retirement Plan Agent 72 Hours (over 3-year enrollment cycle) Minimum of 16 hours per year (2 of which must be on ethics) Former RTRPs can substitute the 3-hour Updates for the 6-hour AFTRC to earn their AFSP.
+Category IRS CPE Requirement Credit Breakdown Annual Filing Season Program 18 Hours per year 6 hours Annual Federal Tax Refresher (AFTR) Course (AFSP) - Voluntary 2 hours of Ethics 10 hours of Federal Tax Law Enrolled Agent 72 Hours (over 3-year Minimum of 16 hours per year (2 of which Effolied Agent enrollment cycle) must be on ethics) Enrolled Retirement Plan 72 Hours (over 3-year Minimum of 16 hours per year (2 of which Agent enrollment cycle) must be on ethics) Former RTRPs can substitute the 3-hour Updates for the 6-hour AFTRC to earn their AFSP.

-Table 1-1- IRS CE Requirements for Tax Professionals (2019)
+Table 1-1- IRS CE Requirements for Tax Professionals (2024)